Stability of Random Admissible-Set Scheduling in Spatially Continuous Wireless Systems: Model description

 \section{Model description}

-Consider a compact space~$H\subset \mathbb{R}^n$ for some $n<\infty$.
-Denote by $A(t,B)$ the number of particles arriving during the $t$-th time slot in $B \subseteq H$.
+Consider a compact space~$\comps\subset \mathbb{R}^d$ for some $d<\infty$.
+Denote by $A(t,B)$ the number of particles arriving during the $t$-th time slot in $B \subseteq \comps$.
 Particles arrive in batches, and the batch size has a general non-negative discrete distribution with mean $\beta$, independent of the sizes and locations of other batches.
-We assume batches have a size of at most one with positive probability.
-Batches arrive at locations uniformly distributed on~$H$, independent of the locations of other batches.
 The number of batches that arrive during a time slot has a general non-negative discrete distribution with mean $\lambda$ and is independent of the number of batches that arrive in other time slots.
-That is, the numbers $A(t,H)$, $t=1,2,\dots$, are i.i.d.~copies of a non-negative random variable~$A$ with $\expect{A} = \lambda \beta$.
-Further we assume that $\expectsmall{A\log (A)|A>0}<\infty$.
-Note that, because batches arrive uniformly, the expected number of particles to arrive to a subspace $B \subseteq H$ in one time slot is given by $\expect{A} \nu(B)$, where~$\nu$ is some measure on~$H$ such that, without loss of generality, $\nu(H)=1$, representing for example the volume or surface area.

-We denote the number of particles in the space~$H$ at the start of the $t$-th time slot by~$Y(t)$, with $Y(t)=(Y(t,B),B\subseteq H)$ and $Y(t,B)$ denoting the number of particles residing in the subspace~$B$ at the start of the $t$-th time slot.
-The state space of this process is denoted by $\Psi$ and consists of all finite counting measures on~$H$.
+That is, the numbers $A(t,\comps)$, $t=1,2,\dots$, are i.i.d.~copies of a non-negative random variable~$A$ with $\expect{A} = \lambda \beta$.
+Further we assume that $\expectsmall{A\log (A)|A>0}<\infty$ and that $0<\pr{A>0}<1$.
+The locations of the arriving batches are independent and distributed according to some measure $\nu(\cdot)$ on $H$, with $\nu(H) = 1$.
+Thus the expected number of particles to arrive to a subspace $B \subseteq \comps$ in one time slot is given by $\expect{A} \nu(B)$.
+We denote the number of particles in the space~$\comps$ at the start of the $t$-th time slot by~$Y(t)$, with $Y(t)=(Y(t,B),B\subseteq \comps)$ and $Y(t,B)$ denoting the number of particles residing in the subspace~$B$ at the start of the $t$-th time slot.
+The state space of this process is denoted by $\Psi$ and consists of all finite counting measures on~$\comps$.
 So, when $y\in\Psi$, $y(B)$ denotes the number of particles residing in~$B$.
-In particular, $y(\{x\})$ denotes the number of particles at $x \in H$.
+In particular, $y(\{x\})$ denotes the number of particles at $x \in \comps$.